Leading members of Social Democrats, USA

 They talked and wrote endlessly, mostly about communism and democracy, despising the former, adoring the latter.
 It is easy today to say "anti-communist" and "pro-democracy" in the same breath.
-But that is because American foreign policy eventually became just such a mixture, thanks in part to those "Yipsels" (Young People's Socialist League), with Tom Kahn as provocateur-at-large.
+But that is because American foreign policy eventually became just such a mixture, thanks in part to the Young People's Socialist League, with Tom Kahn as provocateur-at-large.

 A. Philip Randolph

 A. Philip Randolph was a visible member of Norman Thomas' Socialist Party of America and then of SDUSA.

 The long-time leader and intellectual architect of the civil rights movement, A. Philip Randolph was also a visible member of the Socialist Party of Norman Thomas and remained with the faction that renamed itself as the SDUSA.
 Along with ILGWU President David Dubinsky, Randolph was honored at the 1976 SDUSA convention.

 A. Philip Randolph came to national attention as the leader of the Brotherhood of Sleeping Car Porters.
 Randolph proposed a march on Washington, D.C. to protest racial discrimination in the United States armed forces.
 Meeting with President Franklin D. Roosevelt in the Oval Office, Randolph respectfully, politely, but firmly told President Roosevelt that blacks would march in the capital unless desegregation would occur.
 The planned march was canceled after President Roosevelt issued Executive Order 8802 (the Fair Employment Act), which banned discrimination in defense industries and federal agencies.

 In 1942, an estimated 18,000 blacks gathered at Madison Square Garden to hear Randolph kick off a campaign against discrimination in the military, in war industries, in government agencies and in labor unions.
 Following the act, during the Philadelphia Transit Strike of 1944 the government backed African American workers' striking to gain positions formerly limited to white employees.

 In 1947, Randolph, along with colleague Grant Reynolds, renewed efforts to end discrimination in the armed services, forming the Committee Against Jim Crow in Military Service, later renamed the League for Non-Violent Civil Disobedience.
 On July 26, 1948, President Harry S. Truman abolished racial segregation in the armed forces through Executive Order 9981.
 Randolph was the nominal leader of the March on Washington for Jobs and Freedom, which was organized by Bayard Rustin and his younger associates.
-At this march, Martin Luther King Jr. delivered his "I Have a Dream" speech.
-Soon afterwards, the Civil Rights Act of 1964 was passed.
+At this march, Martin Luther King Jr. delivered his well-known "I Have a Dream" speech.
+Soon afterwards, the Civil Rights Act of 1964 was passed by the 88th Congress and signed into law by President Johnson.